50+ Common (& Not So Common) Literary Devices for 2024

 55. Verisimilitude

-Verisimilitude is a fancy-schmancy word for saying something fake looks real.
-Example: writing about a fictitious person, thing, or event, that seems almost true, even if it’s far-fetched.
+Verisimilitude is a fancy-schmancy word for saying something fake looks real, like writing about a fictitious person, thing, or event, that seems almost true, even if it’s far-fetched.

 Example of Verisimilitude